We use cookies for statistical purposes.

 How long does it take to liquidate a company in Cyprus?

-On the other hand, a strike-off may take only four months, but a company in this situation may be restored within 20 years if some conditions are met: the company has performed business activities during the winding up, the creditors were not announced the strike-off or unjust actions were performed during or before the strike off.
+On the other hand, a strike-off may take only four months, but a company in this situation may be restored within 20 years if some conditions are met: the company has performed business activities during the winding up, the creditors were not notified of the strike-off or unjust actions were performed during or before the strike-off.
 If you are interested in the procedures for company liquidation in other countries, such as Portugal and Liechtenstein, we may help you with information from our local partners.

 Here is also a video on company liquidation: